nerdschoolbergen/build-and-deploy/exercise-3/README.md

 ### Making a change to the app

 :pencil2: Go to the `code/index.html` file and make a change to the file.
 E.g. you can change the heading of the page.
-Push the change to github, and see that the change is deployed to the live webpage after the Action has completed.
+Push the change to Github, and see that the change is deployed to the live webpage after the Action has completed.

 ```diff
 <!DOCTYPE html>